Colorless Tsukuru Tazaki and His Years of Pilgrimage: Plot

-Tsukuru stays alone with Kuro, now a successful pottery artist.
+Tsukuru stays alone with Kuro, now a successful ceramacist.
 Eri prefers to dispense with nicknames and explains that Shiro was mentally ill.
 The rape accusation was a fabrication, but he was cut off as a way of not frontally contradicting Shiro to enable her to deal with her problems.
 Eri reveals that she was in love with Tsukuru, which could have played a role in the accusation, but also that Shiro was actually raped and had a miscarriage, then developed anorexia as a way of never being pregnant again.
 Eri told him nothing, feeling somewhat rejected for him never noticing her true feelings for her, but mostly to prevent a confrontation with Shiro.
 Tsukuru was sacrificed to protect Shiro because the group believed he was the strongest emotionally and could deal with the ban.
 These redemptive revelations give the lie to Tsukuru's own perception of himself as plain and colorless.

-Tsukuru returns to Japan a wiser man.
+Tsukuru returns home a wiser man.
 He wonders whether Shiro had turned against him, as he was the one who first left the group of five friends, as a preemptive strike because she could not bear the thought that its members would inevitably drift apart anyway.
 Against Kuro's advice, he decides to press Sara on whether she is seeing someone else.
 Sara says she will need three days to reply.
-After a late-night confession of love by phone-call, the novel ends with Tsukuru still waiting.
+After a late-night confession of love by phone call, the novel ends with Tsukuru still waiting.